 By joining RESNA, assistive technology professionals become members of the premier professional organization dedicated to promoting the health and well-being of people with disabilities through increasing access to technology solutions.

-Members-only directory: Make connections and network effectively with other members through the members-only directory, which is not available to the public.
+Members-only directory — Make connections and network effectively with other members through the members-only directory, which is not available to the public.
 Members must log in to the website to use the directory.

-Professional Specialty Groups: RESNA's Professional Specialty Groups (PSGs) connect assistive technology professionals from different specialty areas to colleagues that have similar professional backgrounds.
+Professional Specialty Groups — RESNA's Professional Specialty Groups (PSGs) connect assistive technology professionals from different specialty areas to colleagues that have similar professional backgrounds.
 Many AT pros work in professional settings where they may be the only rehabilitation engineer, the only physical therapist, the only speech language pathologist, etc., on the team.
 PSGs are an antidote to that professional isolation.
 Like the SIGs, PSGs publish position papers, collaborate on conference presentations, and participate in professional development activities.
 Each PSG has its own communications forum reserved for high-level and confidential communication between members.
 Members can join as many PSGs as they wish.

-Member News: This quarterly electronic publication features news about important policy issues and advanced notice on conferences and meetings.
+- Member News — This quarterly electronic publication features news about important policy issues and advanced notice on conferences and meetings.
 A month after distribution, it is available in the newsletter archives.

+RESNA is the only professional home for everyone that works in assistive technology.
 Membership benefits may be added, dropped, or changed at any time.